 The 3,690-passenger, 130,000-ton Carnival Breeze was launched in June 2012 by Carnival Cruise Lines.
-The cruise ship has many features that Carnival cruise fans from the past, present, and future will love.
-The ship's decor is a little softer and more toned-down than many of the other 23 ships in the fleet, but the Carnival Breeze delivers the same fun-in-the-sun (and on the sea) memorable vacations.
+The cruise ship has many familiar features that Carnival cruise fans will recognize and love, along with enhancements that are part of Carnival's Fun Ship 2.0 program.
+As one of the largest ships in Carnival's fleet, the Carnival Breeze is sure to offer something fun for everyone.

 The Carnival Breeze was constructed at the Fincantieri Cantieri Navali Italiani, S.p.A. in Monfalcone, Italy at a cost of about $740 million.
 She's a little over 1,000 feet long and 122 feet wide and has a top speed of 22.5 knots.
 The ship carries an international crew of 1,386.

 Dining and Cuisine

 Every cruise traveler should be able to find the cuisine and type of food they are craving when sailing on the Carnival Breeze.

 Many of the onboard restaurants are included with your cruise reservation.
 For example, you can get burgers or barbeque at two restaurants by renowned chef Guy Fieri.
 Other included meals include Tex-Mex at the BlueIguana Cantina, pizzas at Pizza Pirate, Asian flavors at Mongolian Wok, daily brunch, and a sandwich deli.